igloo-project/igloo-doc/source/development/docs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To modify the online documentation, you just have to push your modifications on the owsi-core-doc git repository.
+To modify the online documentation, you just have to push your modifications on the igloo-doc git repository.
 A webhook is set and will automatically rebuild the documentation everytime you push something.